xxrjun/TCFontStyleConverter/README.md

 - visdom>=0.1.8.8
 - wandb

+And the prerequisites are as follows:
+- Linux or macOS
+- Python 3
+- CPU or NVIDIA GPU + CUDA CuDNN

 I personally use miniconda to manage my environment.
-You can create a new environment with the following command:
+You can create a new environment with the following command to use the same environment with mine, which are tested to run normally:

 ```bash
 conda env create -n yourenvname -f requirements.txt